bsorahan/certbot-kong/README.md

 ## Example Certificate Installation and Renewal

-In this example we will start with a Kong service and route proxying the github API exposed over http and then use certbot-kong to obtain a certificate and convert the service to be exposed over only https using the new certificate.
+In this example we will start with a Kong service and route exposed over http and then use certbot-kong to obtain a Let's Encrypt certificate and convert the service to allow only https using the new certificate.

 ## 1. Prerequisites

-1. Kong is installed and admin URL can be accessed, see (https://konghq.com/install/)
+1. Kong is installed and admin URL can be accessed, see https://konghq.com/install/
-2. Certbot is installed, see (https://certbot.eff.org/instructions)
+2. Certbot is installed, see https://certbot.eff.org/instructions
 3. Certbot-kong is installed as per above

 ### 2. Setup Environment